marcouderzo/ArduinoFFT/README.md

 ### <fix_fft.h>
 This library is used to perform a Fast Fourier Transform, which transposes the sine wave from the time domain to the frequency domain.
 It is given as input an array containing the values read from `analogRead()`.
 The output of the FFT is a sequence of complex numbers.
 To graph the power spectral density of the audio, which is what most people want from the FFT, you only need to use the first N/2 values of the output array.

+## GUI Control
+The Arduino can be controlled through a GUI, created in QT.

+### Functions
+- Switch Color Palettes